khera-shanu/khera-shanu/README.md

 ### Key Highlights

+- Moved from Senior Backend dev role to Data Engineer
+- I am good at Building and Breaking all things Software
-- Architected gaming platform teaching kids to code (Acquired for $500K)
+- Architected gaming platform teaching kids to code
 - Pioneered tech initiatives to provide skills to underprivileged students
 - Scaled mobile games to handle 100M+ events at peak traffic
 - Graduated among the top 10% of my university class